-If the flash memory read fails because of invalid data, the TPS65983B carries out the memory invalid flow and presents the SWD interface on the USB Type-C SBU pins.
+If the flash memory read fails due to invalid data, the TPS65983 carries out the memory invalid flow and presents the SWD interface on the USB Type-C SBU pins.

-Figure 69 shows the invalid memory process.
+Memory Invalid Flow depicts the invalid memory process.

 Figure 69.
 Memory Invalid Flow